reuteras/dfirws/README.md

 4. *GitHub classic token:* You also need a GitHub account to create a classic GitHub token.
 If you have a GitHub account you can create a token at [https://github.com/settings/tokens](https://github.com/settings/tokens).
 Select *Generate new token (classic)*.
 Give the token a name and change the default expiration.
 The token doesn't need any added rights.
 Remember to save the token in your password manager since you can't get the value again.

-The token is needed to avoid problems with rate limiting on GitHub since most of the tools are downloaded from there and you will be blocked otherwise.
+The token is needed to avoid problems with rate limiting on GitHub since most of the tools are downloaded from there and you will be blocked otherwise and the downloads will fail.

 5. *MaxMind token (optional):* If you like to use MaxMind data you need a token from [https://www.maxmind.com/en/geolite2/signup](https://www.maxmind.com/en/geolite2/signup).